OotyOoty

 Source: Aggarwal et al., Princeton/Georgia Tech, 2023 | ooty.io

-The original GEO research paper tested different content optimisation strategies against AI systems and measured which approaches increased the probability of citation.
-The findings are specific enough to be actionable:
+The Princeton/Georgia Tech GEO paper tested specific optimisation strategies and measured which ones increased the probability of citation.
+No guesswork here.

-Statistics and data addition (+67% visibility in some tests): Content that includes specific statistics, research findings, and quantified claims gets cited significantly more often than content making the same points without data.
-Every claim worth making is worth finding a number to support.
+Statistics and data win.
+Content with specific numbers and research findings gets cited significantly more often than content making the same points without data.
+This is the single highest-impact change you can make.

-Fluency optimisation: Content written with clear, grammatically correct, well-structured prose performs better than dense or awkward writing.
-AI systems extract content more cleanly from well-written text.
+Good writing matters more than you'd think.
+Well-structured, grammatically correct prose performs better than dense or awkward text.
+AI extracts content more cleanly from clear sentences.

-Expert quotes and attributions: Quoting named experts with relevant credentials increases citation rates.
-Anonymous claims carry less weight than attributed statements from identifiable people.
+Named experts carry weight.
+Quoting named experts with relevant credentials increases citation rates.
+Anonymous claims get ignored.

 What the Research Says Works